Pylons/pyramid/docs/narr/router.rst

 .. image:: router.png

 This is a very high-level overview that leaves out various details.
-For more detail about subsystems invoked by the BFG router (like traversal, URL dispatch, views, and events), see :ref:`url_mapping_chapter`, :ref:`traversal_chapter`, :ref:`urldispatch_chapter`, :ref:`views_chapter`, and :ref:`events_chapter`.
+For more detail about subsystems invoked by the BFG router such as traversal, URL dispatch, views, and event processing, see :ref:`url_mapping_chapter`, :ref:`traversal_chapter`, :ref:`urldispatch_chapter`, :ref:`views_chapter`, and :ref:`events_chapter`.